 The Library of Congress has a large collection of song sheets and sheet music editions of The Star Spangled Banner.
 Let’s take a look at some of them.

-4. Show students various song sheets and sheet music editions for The Star Spangled Banner (you may print out the sources, project them, or have students view them individually or in groups online).
+4. Show students various song sheets and sheet music for The Star Spangled Banner (you may print out the sources, project them, or have students view them individually or in groups online).

 5. Tell students to choose one or two sources that capture their attention.
 Ask them to consider why they found the ones they chose interesting.
-Then direct them to fill out a primary source analysis sheet to capture their observations and reflections of each source using the questions listed below.
+Then direct them to fill out a primary source analysis sheet to capture their observations and reflections of one source using the questions listed below.

 - Are there other words listed close to the title (i.e., in addition to Star Spangled Banner or The Star Spangled Banner)?